-The following items affect the 2017 total current tax charge:
+The following items affect the 2018 total current tax charge:

-- 1 The total tax charge attributable to policy holders of £674 million is split between current tax of £408 million and deferred tax of £266 million and represents corporate tax charged on the investment returns of our insurance funds which are subject to tax at the policyholder rate.
-This differs from the "tax collected from policyholders" outlined in Figure 2. - 2 Total expected tax of £789 million reflects the tax on profit before tax attributable to shareholders using the corporate tax rates that are expected to apply to the taxable profit of the relevant businesses. - 3 Items that increase the current tax charge include: deductions not allowable for tax purposes (£55 million); deferred tax adjustments (£22 million); and irrecoverable withholding taxes (£54 million). - 4 Items that decrease the current tax charge include: income not taxable or taxable at concessionary rates (£91 million); items relating to taxation of life insurance businesses (£332 million); the effect of the post-tax results of joint ventures and associates being included in pre-tax profits (£55 million); and other (£5 million).
-More detail on these adjustments can be found on page 199 of the 2017 Annual Report. - 5 Items that are not expected to recur include: adjustment to current tax charge in relation to prior years (£(24) million); movement in provision for open tax matters (£44 million); impact of US tax reform on deferred tax balances (£445 million); and adjustments in relation to business disposals (£4 million).
-More detail on these adjustments can be found on pages 199 and 200 of the 2017 Annual Report.
+- 1 The total tax credit attributable to policyholders of £326 million is split between a current tax charge of £280 million and a deferred tax credit of £606 million and represents corporate tax charged on the investment returns of our insurance funds which are subject to tax at the policyholder rate.
+This differs from the 'tax collected from policyholders' outlined in Figure 2. - 2 The total expected tax charge of £448 million reflects a £774 million charge (as per page 211 of the 2018 Annual Report) relating to the tax on profit before tax attributable to shareholders using the corporate tax rates that are expected to apply to the taxable profit of the relevant businesses and a £326 million credit equal to the loss before tax attributable to policyholders of £326 million.
+This is the result of accounting for policyholder income after the deduction of expenses and movement on unallocated surpluses and on an after-tax basis. - 3 Items that increase the current tax charge include: deductions not allowable for tax purposes (£67 million); irrecoverable withholding taxes (£47 million); and other (£3 million). - 4 Items that decrease the current tax charge include: income not taxable or taxable at concessionary rates (£59 million); items relating to taxation of life insurance businesses (£98 million); deferred tax adjustments (£39 million); and the effect of the post-tax results of joint ventures and associates being included in pre-tax profits (£64 million). - 5 Items that are not expected to recur include: net favourable adjustments to current tax charge in relation to prior years (£(14) million); and net adverse adjustments relating to movements in provisions for open tax matters (£5 million).

+More detail on adjustments outlined in Notes 3, 4 and 5 can be found on page 212 of the 2018 Annual Report.